ibanner56/NotRubyButChef/Appetizers/SpreadsAndDips/ZackButlersSecretOlivade.md

 put in a bowl and people think you know what you're doing.
 You can get fancier but I never saw the need, tastes fine like this (technically without capers it's an olivade).
-Serve with a baguette.
+Serve with a baguette."

 -zack